rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/Day0_5.png)

-3. Review the Summary, If all settings are correct click "Finish" and proceed as shown in the images below.
+3.Review the Summary, If all settings are correct click "Finish" and proceed as shown in the images below.

 ![](/images/Day0_6.png)

 ![](/images/Day0_6_1.png)

-4. After a minute or two refresh the page and log in with same credentials.
+4.After a minute or two refresh the page and log in with same credentials.
 Now you will be prompted with the Wireless Controller GUI.

 #### CLI Procedure

-1. Access to Controller via SSH.
+1.Access to Controller via SSH.

 In the remote desktop access the Controller CLI via SSH using mRemoteNG App.
 Once there go to connections and click on **C9800**.